zbunde/tutorials.gschool.it/source/rubymine_setup.liquid.md

-# Setting up Rubymine for Awesomeness
+# Setting up RubyMine for Awesomeness

 ## Goal
 At the end of this demo, you should be able to do the following things without a mouse: